 Consequently, high-fiber foods contain many nutrients.
 Oranges contain vitamin C (great for winter dieting).
 Bananas contain Potassium (great for your muscles when working out and great for sleep regulation).

 Change out all your white and processed carbs for whole wheat options.
-Whole wheat options contain more fiber, more protein, and keep you full longer.
+Whole wheat options contain more fiber, and more protein, and keep you full longer.
 Plus, you’ll get full faster on whole wheat foods, making it easier to cut those calories.

 3. Eat Snacks